samirosman/squircleart.github.io/_posts/2017-02-11-the-essense-of-animation-nodes-the-system.md

 layout: post
 image: "/images/the-essence-of-animation-nodes-preface/the-essence-of-animation-nodes.png"
-description: We will start this series by explaining the system of AN and the available options to control this system including execution options and possible errors.
+description: We will start this series by explaining the system of AN and the available options to control this system including execution routines and possible errors.
 category: Animation-Nodes
 prerequisites:
 - text: Basic knowledge of blender.